 This adjustment is rarely used.
 It could be used to post an overpayment for an EFT.
 Choose Charge (+) Adjustment and select Electronic check credit.
 This impacts collections.

-Write off, In-office write off, Bankruptcy write off (Impact collection) - Recommend not using these
+Write off, In-office write off, Bankruptcy write off (Impact collection as default - recommend change to production)

 (Article authored by J. Alldredge, J. Nesbitt 2018)